gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/elaboration_order_handling_in_gnat.rst

 * *Target*

-  A construct elaborated by a scenario is referred to as *elaboration target* or simply **target**.
+  A construct elaborated by a scenario is referred to as an *elaboration target* or simply a **target**.
 GNAT recognizes the following targets:

   - For ``'Access`` of entries, operators, and subprograms, the target is the entry, operator, or subprogram being aliased.